How To Clean and Protect Rubber Trim Around Car Door and Windows

 1. Pressure Wash Rubber Trim

-Make sure to use a pressure washer on outer trim only.
+Make sure to use a pressure washer on the outer trim only.
 There’s also an inner rubber trim when you open the door, but don’t use a pressure washer over there since you could spray the whole car with water.

 2. Clean The Outside Trim With Wash Mitt

-When doing a contact wash with wash mitt and car wash soap, make sure to clean the rubber trim thoroughly.
+When doing a contact wash with a wash mitt and car wash soap, make sure to clean the rubber trim thoroughly.
 Car wash soap will break most of its dirt, so it’s ready to protect.

 3. For Extremely Dirty Rubber Trim, Use Detailing Brush

-If rubber trim on your vehicle is extremely dirty, you should use the detailing brush with some soapy water or APC (all-purpose cleaner) and agitate the trim.
+If the rubber trim on your vehicle is extremely dirty, you should use the detailing brush with some soapy water or APC (all-purpose cleaner) and agitate the trim.

 4. Clean Inner Rubber Seal

-Inner rubber seal is located between the doors and the chassis.
+The inner rubber seal is located between the doors and the chassis.
 Usually, it won’t be so dirty, but it’ll depend on how often you clean your car and how thoroughly you clean it.

 I like to take a microfiber cloth, spray it with APC, and wipe the inner rubber trim.
 While cleaning it, you’ll probably realize that rubber trim makes your microfiber cloth black.
 That’s because it’s started to wear, and it needs protection

-The same thing as with outer trim.
 If it’s extremely dirty, you can use a detailing brush to clean it more thoroughly.
 Just make sure not to skip any areas, and be as detailed as possible.

 5. Dry The Trim With a Drying Microfiber Towel